[Learn Korean I11] -(으)ㄹ지, -는데요, -는걸요

 Let’s have fun learning Korean!

-After you learn today’s grammar, when you are a big fan of a celebrity and he says to you, 왜 그렇게 저를 좋아하세요?
-“Why do you like me so much?”, then you can tell him something like
+After you learn today’s grammar, when you are a big fan of a celebrity, and he talks to you, 왜 그렇게 저를 좋아하세요?
+“Why do you like me so much?” then you can tell him something like

 오빠가 너무 좋은걸요!

-WoW!
-If you reach this level, the celebrity Oppa you love would be surprised at your advanced Korean!
+Wow!
+If you reach this level, the celebrity Oppa you love will be surprised at your advanced Korean!

-Let’s surprise those native speakers with advanced expressions, pass TOPIK2, and be the super master of Korean!
+Let’s surprise those native speakers with advanced expressions, pass TOPIK II, and be the super master of Korean!

 I’m sure you can do it!